4 Amazing Burger Places in Ohio | Alina Andras | NewsBreak Original

 - The Thurman Cafe, Columbus

-What do you think about these amazing burger places?
+What do you think about these amazing burger spots in Ohio?
 Have you ever been to any of them before?
-If you have already tried them, what was your impression and how would you rate your experience?
-Did you enjoy the food?
+If you have already tried their food, what was your impression and how would you rate your experience?
+Did you enjoy the food and the service?
 What about the atmosphere?
-Would you recommend other people to visit these restaurants if they happen to live in the area?
-Feel free to share your honest thoughts in the comment section down below and make sure to include your favorite burger places too, so more people can learn about them and maybe even pay them a visit next time they are in the area.
-If you are a local then even better as we would love to hear your personal recommendations when it comes to eating well in Ohio.
+Would you recommend other people to visit these burger spots if they happen to live in Ohio?
+Feel free to share your honest thoughts in the comment section down below and make sure to include your favorite burger places too, so more people can learn about them and even pay them a visit next time they are in the area.
+If you are a local then even better as we would love to hear your personal recommendations when it comes to eating well in Ohio, so definitely leave your suggestions below.

-Last but not least, if you liked reading this article an you think it is useful in any way, don't forget to share it on social media and even send it to your loved ones that live in Ohio or plan on traveling there in the near future.
-This way, more people can find out about these fantastic restaurants and can get to enjoy their delicious food.
+Last but not least, if you liked reading this article and you think it is useful in any way, don't forget to share it on social media and even send it to your loved ones that live in Ohio or plan on traveling there in the near future.
+This way, more people can learn about these amazing restaurants and can get to try their food.